f18-os/file-transfer-john17727/file-transfer-lab/README.md

 # File Transfer Lab

+Included are:
+* framedClient.py
+* framedServer.py
+* framedForkServer.py
+* framedSock.py
+* pycache folder - Put that in there just to be safe.
+* testFile.txt - A file to test the program with.
+Can make your own but has to be in the same directory.

 ## framedClient.py
 Asks for the name of a file to transfer to server.
 File must be in the same directory.
 ```python